solo-io/gloo/docs/content/introduction/faq.md

 There will be times when a configuration goes awry or you encounter unexpected behavior.
 Here are some helpful hints to diagnose these problems.

-### How can I see exactly what configuration the Gloo Gateway gateway-proxy should see and is seeing?
+### How can I see exactly what configuration the gateway-proxy should see and is seeing?

 To show what configuration the `gateway-proxy` *should* see, check the Gloo proxy.
 Gloo uses the proxy configuration (which also reads in configuration from other Gloo resources such as gateways and virtual services) to translate to an Envoy proxy configuration.